akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 And it has the <a href="https://community.algolia.com/places/" target="_blank">Algolia Places API</a> and it does everything we need:

-- search for an address and get it's position
+- search for an address and get its position
 - reverse geocoding

 The free tier is not that awesome, I just hope users won't search that many places and will use the shortcuts feature.
 It could be quite expensive (40 cents per 1000 requests).